Ayurvedic Nutrition

 1. Ashwagandha (Withania somnifera)

-Sanskrit meaning: "Smell of the horse" -- referring to the strength it traditionally imparts
+Sanskrit meaning: "Smell of the horse."
+Refers to the strength it traditionally imparts Category: Adaptogen / Rasayana (rejuvenative)

 2. Triphala

-Sanskrit meaning: "Three fruits" -- Amalaki, Bibhitaki, and Haritaki
+Sanskrit meaning: "Three fruits."
+Amalaki, Bibhitaki and Haritaki

 Category: Digestive / Rasayana